ale99bra/SaANN/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests (be aware that this is mostly a learning project).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](SaANN\LICENCE) file for details.

 ## Author